jeremyButtler/alnSeq/README.md

 I compared alnSeq to the Waterman Smith and Needleman Wunsch aligners in bio-alignment (bio-align), emboss, and Complete-Striped-Smith-Waterman-Library (ssw_test).
-  I also included the Hirschberg alignment in bio-alignment (bio-align-hb) in my tests.
+  I also included an Hirschberg alignment in bio-alignment (bio-align-hb) in my tests.

 ![Memory usage of alnSeq compared to the Waterman Smith,